conda/conda/docs/source/build_tutorials/pkgs2.rst

 on your operating system, and whether you are using Anaconda or Miniconda.
 Conda-build tells you the exact location and filename.

-Now install your newly-built program on your local computer by using the use-local flag:
+Now install your newly built program on your local computer by using the use-local flag:

 .. code-block:: bash